Contextualized Messages Boost Graph Representations: Experiments

-Table~\ref{tab:dictionarylookup} presents the mean and standard deviation of the test accuracy for SIR-GCN, GraphSAGE, GATv2, and GIN across different values of $n$.
-The results show that SIR-GCN achieves perfect accuracy in predicting the value of \textit{query} nodes while GATv2 exhibits variability in performance across trials.
-Meanwhile, GIN and GraphSAGE fail to predict the value of \textit{query} nodes even for the training graphs due to their \textit{isotropic} nature.
-These results underscore the utility of an attentional/relational mechanism in capturing the relationship between the features of the query and key nodes.
+Table~\ref{tab:dictionarylookup} presents the mean and standard deviation of the test accuracy for SIR-GCN, GCN, GraphSAGE, GATv2, GIN, and PNA across different values of $n$.
+Notably, SIR-GCN and GATv2 can achieve perfect accuracy in this synthetic task attributed to their \textit{anisotropic} and \textit{dynamic} nature, enabling them to learn the relationship between every \textit{query} and \textit{key} node.
+Nonetheless, it may be observed that GATv2 suffers from performance degradation in some trials.
+Meanwhile, the other models fail to predict the value of \textit{query} nodes even for the training graphs due to their \textit{isotropic} and/or \textit{static} nature, hindering their ability to learn relationships between neighboring nodes.
+The results hence underscore the utility of a \textit{dynamic} attentional or relational mechanism in capturing the relationship between the \textit{query} and \textit{key} nodes.